luisvinicius167/godux/README.md

 			return store.GetAllState()
 		}
 	}
-	// Add your reductor function to return new values basend on your state store.Reductor(reductor)
+	// Add your reducer function to return new values basend on your state store.Reducer(reducer)
 ```
 #### Dispatch
 Dispatch the an action is very easy.